 Having products on your website opens you up to all new channels of promotion.
 For instance, you can send your merchandise to other sites or bloggers who review products.
-This is a collaborative effort in which you provide them with something to write about, and they provide you with publicity that leads back to your website.
-You can increase the likelihood that readers will come to your website by offering something free, or heavily discounted.
+Thankfully it’s not hard to get going.

 10. Focus on Delivering a Good User Experience

 Imagine showing up at the hottest new restaurant in town only to find that the average wait time for tables was six hours.
 Would you stick around?
 Probably not.

 Websites are a bit like that too.
 Even if your site is wonderful, if it’s being hosted on a host that uses infrastructure from another era speeds are going to be slow and visitors are not going to stick around.

 - Your website is hosted with a decent provider.
 Focus on speed.
 Are they reliable?
 What are their uptime averages?
 Do they resell or operate their own infrastructure?

 - You’re doing everything you can to ensure that the site performs well.
 If your site has lots of images, then consider using a CDN to speed up delivery.
 A caching plugin can boost performance even further.